xgds/xgds_basalt/docker_tracking.md

    docker run -t -d --volumes-from basalt-data-store --name basalt-container -p 80:80 -p 3306:3306 -p 7500:7500  -p 222:22  xgds-basalt
    ```

-1. If it is there, but *status* shows "exited" , start it:
+1. If it is there, but *status* shows "exited" or "created" rather than "Up..." , start it:

    ```
    docker start basalt-container